ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/CLI/intro_cli.md

 Practice moving around directories from the root directory.
 Practice listing directories and moving around to different directories using both absolute and relative paths.
 Make sure to practice and use tab-completion a lot!
 Find your root directory in a File Explorer and practice navigating there and then doing the same navigation on the command-line.

 ## History Repeats Itself

+Quick aside: what if I want to use same options repeatedly? and be lazy?
+You can create a shortcut to another command using 'alias'.

+    alias ll='ls -lah'
+    ll

 Linux remembers everything you've done (at least in the current shell session), which allows you to pull steps from your history, potentially modify them, and redo them.
 This can obviously save a lot of time and typing.